adorsys/datasafe/README.md

 - For storage systems that do not support file versioning natively (i.e. minio) this library provides versioning capability too.

+Details about used encryption algorithms can be found in [security whitepaper](SECURITY.WHITEPAPER.md).

 ## Features

 -  Proprietary software **friendly license**